Esri/schedule-sync/README.md

 ## Requirements

-* The newest version of ArcGIS Pro, which is the application used to run the tools
+* The newest version of ArcGIS Pro, which is the application used to run the tools.
+The tool has been tested using ArcGIS Pro 3.1.0.
 * ArcGIS Online or ArcGIS Enterprise organization where the content will be published
 * ArcGIS Online or ArcGIS Enterprise user with user type and role, which will allow running the ArcGIS Pro tools and publishing the content